Mathematics Faculty and Staff

 I received a B.S. degree from the University of Peradeniya of Mathematics in Sri Lanka, an M.S. in Statistics from Sam Houston State University, and a Ph.D. from Texas Tech University.
 My research interests include Nonparametric Statistical Inference, Biostatistics, Experimental Design, Linear Models, Generalized Linear Models, Repeated Measures and Mixed Effects Models.
 I currently teach statistics and mathematics courses.

 I received a Master's Degree in Mathematics from Samford University in Birmingham, Alabama, and did Post-Graduate work at Auburn University.
 I have over 30 years of teaching experience, and have enjoyed teaching at Troy University since 2005.

 Dr. Huijun Yi

-I earned my Ph.D. from Southern Illinois University Carbondale in 2014.
-I am working in the area of categorical data analysis under some type of constraints.
-I am also interested in regression models, multivariate statistical inference and Bayesian analysis.
+I received my M.S. and Ph.D. in Statistics from Southern Illinois University Carbondale.
+My research interests include categorical data analysis under some type of constraints, multivariate statistical inference and Bayesian analysis.